 The Fleshlight warehouse

 Regardless of the challenges, Steve was sure that the Fleshlight would be "a rockstar instant success", and the production line was knocking out 1,200 units a day to cope with the expected demand.
-The Shubins were $2 million (£1.2 million) into the Fleshlight before a single unit had been shipped.
+The Shubins were $2 million into the Fleshlight before a single unit had been shipped.

 Perhaps the problem is that, for all our liberal pretences, talking about touching yourself is still taboo.
 We may have moved on from the 1940s, when sexologist Alfred Kinsey discovered that 40 percent of young Americans believed that masturbation caused insanity, but you're not gonna see Phillip Schofield and Richard Bacon discussing the relative merits of various fake vaginas on This Morning any time soon.

-When Fleshlight approached Maxim in search of a mainstream publication to carry their adverts, they were told their money was no good: no one wants their brand to be associated with wanking.
+When Fleshlight approached Maxim in search of a mainstream publication to carry their ads, they were told their money was no good: no one wants their brand to be associated with jerking off.
 However, Shubin reckons this was a gender-based issue; that women are never too thrilled to hear that, partnered or otherwise, men enjoy and need to masturbate.
 Meaning one of the reasons Maxim refused to carry Fleshlight's ads, according to Steve, was out of the fear that any hint of male masturbation may upset female readers.

 He continued, reasoning that men just need more orgasms than women, and suggested women can sometimes view a man's right hand as competition.
 "If you tell your wife, 'Oh, by the way, sweetheart, we were together eight times last month, but I actually had 30 orgasms,' women feel cheated," he said.
-"They feel like you don’t love them – they feel like they’re losing you."
+"They feel like you don’t love them.
+They feel like they’re losing you."

 The first time Steve brought a Fleshlight prototype home, he said that his sex life improved vastly.
 "What’s going on?" he asked Kathy.
 "You’re just hitting this new wave of sexuality.
 I mean, you’re killing me."
 To which she replied, "I just don’t want you to have enough energy to use that Fleshlight."